ateeqdev/google-login-only-wp/readme.txt

 == Description ==

-**One Tap Login** is a security-focused authentication plugin that eliminates WordPress passwords and replaces them with **Google-only authentication**.
+**Easy Secure Login** is a security-focused authentication plugin that eliminates WordPress passwords and replaces them with **Google-only authentication**.
 It provides both **Google Sign-In** and **Google One Tap**, offering users a fast, secure, and frictionless login experience.

 This plugin was born out of necessity after a brute-force attack, designed to ensure that **only verified Google accounts can access your site**.
 It integrates robust **security features**, automatic user management, and a user-friendly setup wizard.